 Creating premises liabilities for the owner increases the odds of an accident and lawsuit.
 If the roofing is too far gone, the roofing contractor and their workers are at risk.
 Waiting too long for the repairs places the service providers at a greater risk of injuries, and the homeowner could face liabilities if any of the workers sustain injuries.

 The same is true if the roofing causes property damage in areas where utility workers or visitors go inside or around the property.
 For instance, if there is a loose material and it happens to fall on one of your workers, then you’ll be liable for any injuries inflicted on the person.
 The law also demands that you cater for other related losses.

 Usually, the claimant is at an advantage because it’s the responsibility of the homeowner to ensure that the minimum structural standards are met.
 Basically, it’s upon you to know when it’s time to repair or replace your roofing materials.
 Therefore, if you happen to be the one being charged, you could face serious financial losses.

 3. Access Point for Pest Infestations

 Preventing pest infestations helps owners avoid further costs related to exterminating the pests.
 Insurance claims won’t present coverage for damage related to pest infestations if the conditions were present for several months.
-Coverage is available for some roofing repairs if the property owner acts quickly.
-However, a failure to complete roofing repairs quickly increases costs since clean up and sanitation services are often needed after extermination services are completed.
+The logic here is that the damages caused were due to the homeowner’s negligence since pest infestation can and should be managed at the early stages.